midlantica/LovelyBunchOfCoconuts/content/quotes/all-socialism-involves-slavery.md

 ---
-title: "All socialism involves slavery"
+title: 'All socialism involves slavery'
 ---

 ## "All socialism involves slavery."